 Mission: The United States is:

-- Pressing for an end to the ongoing internal conflict in Darfur, Southern Kordofan, and Blue Nile state, and for the Government of Sudan to cease indiscriminate bombing, the denial of unfettered humanitarian access and disregard of human rights and fundamental freedoms, and to address the legitimate political concerns of all of the country’s diverse population.
+- Pressing for an end to the ongoing internal conflict in Darfur, Southern Kordofan, and Blue Nile state, and for the Government of Sudan to cease indiscriminate bombing, the denial of unfettered humanitarian access and disregard of human rights and fundamental freedoms, and to address the legitimate political concerns of the country’s diverse population.